You are currently viewing Audi, BMW or Mercedes? Choosing the Most Reliable Car Brand

 BMW also struggles with emission control faults in series like the 1 Series and 5 Series Saloon, while Mercedes wrestles with its version of engine mount deterioration and air suspension failures, together with premature catalytic converter troubles.
 Interestingly, older Mercedes models also have significant rusting problems, particularly in vehicles from the 1990s and early 2000s.

-These are the most common issues that I stumbled upon with different articles, especially this Reddit thread with owners highlighting the issues that these German Brands have yet to fix, even in the newer models.
+These are the most common issues that I stumbled upon in different articles, especially this Reddit thread with owners highlighting the issues that these German brands have yet to fix, even in the newer models.

 Which Brand Needs Less Maintenance?